-Creative Common Law is an open-source project aimed at building the most desirable, functional, and customizable body of law for borderless, stateless societies.
-It is the “operating system” of a truly free society.
-CCL is also the only project of its kind, being (a) authored by legal and humanities scholars, (b) based explicitly on the principles of property rights, non-aggression, and contract law, and (c) containing all the necessary policies and procedures for concrete application.
-The project invites public input, especially by those with a vested interest in seeing true liberty become a reality in the 21st century.
+Creative Common Law is an open-source project aimed at building a legal and economic framework for a free, just, and sustainable society.
+It serves as the “operating system” for a post-state, post-communist, and post-capitalist age.
+CCL is the only project of its kind, being: (a) based explicitly on the principles of peace (non-aggression), contract law, and decentralized and sustainable economic power; (b) containing all the necessary policies and procedures for concrete application.
+The project invites public input, especially by those with a vested interest in seeing true liberty, peace, and justice become a reality in the 21st century.

 The Creative Common Law Project adheres to the principles of Creative Common Law insofar as this is currently possible.
 It is therefore not registered by any government, gang, agency, or regime.